 IP Camera Streaming without NVRs

 Another important part is that it is quite difficult to scale IP camera numbers with NVR.
 They do have in general 8,16,24,32 channels and they are limited with these numbers.
 With Ant Media Server we are proportionally supporting any number of IP cameras with a server hardware upgrade, so it is very easy to scale IP camera number

 IP Camera Streaming with RTSP

-There is another very important Protocol in the IP camera streaming world which is RTSP.
-RTSP stands for Real-Time Streaming Protocol, a network protocol for streaming videos in real-time. … In such a sense, an RTSP IP camera is capable of streaming live videos on RTSP-compatible media players such as VLC media player, QuickTime.
+There is a very important Protocol in the IP camera streaming world which is RTSP.
+RTSP stands for Real-Time Streaming Protocol, a network protocol for streaming videos in real time.
+In such a sense, an RTSP IP camera is capable of streaming live videos on RTSP-compatible media players such as VLC media player, QuickTime.

 WebRTC is supported by Web Browsers (Safari, Edge, Chrome, Firefox, Opera) natively.
 If we change the RTSP stream to WebRTC then RTSP IP Camera can be playable on the Web Browser.
 So let me give more details about how it happening.

 Watch IP Cameras in WebRTC

-Ant Media Server can pull streams from RTSP, and RTMP servers.
-IP Cameras are RTSP servers at the same time so that Ant Media Server can pull the IP Camera’s stream via its RTSP URL.
-Ant Media Server can convert RTSP stream to WebRTC stream internally and IP Camera stream can be watchable via WebRTC on Web Browser.
+Ant Media Server can be used as an IP camera streaming server.
+It can pull streams from RTSP, and RTMP.
+IP Cameras are also RTSP servers at the same time so that Ant Media Server can pull the IP Camera’s stream via its RTSP URL.
+Ant Media Server can convert RTSP stream to WebRTC stream internally and IP Camera stream can be watchable via WebRTC on Web Browser in real time.

 Watching RTSP IP camera is also scalable which means Ant Media Server can pull stream from IP Camera once and provide many viewers to watch it.
 In other words, Ant Media Server just multiplexes the IP Camera’s RTSP stream to WebRTC Stream.